FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

     hashTag?: string
     /** The sort direction.
 Default is MR (Most Relevant).
 Other options are OF (Oldest First) and NF (Newest First). **/ direction?: 'MR' | 'OF' | 'NF'
     /** Precalculated Pagination: The page to fetch, starting with 0.
-Pass -1 for all comments. **/ page?: number
+Pass -1 for all comments (up to 250). **/ page?: number
     /** Flexible Pagination: How many comments should we return? **/ limit?: number